 He wrote the guide to Vladivostok for Way to Russia.

-where he tells more about his adventures: www.kevinmccaughey.com
+Visit his website where he tells more about his adventures: www.kevinmccaughey.com

 Contributions: Guide to St. Petersburg, club listings